Ogmo-Editor-3/OgmoEditor3-CE/README.md

 npm run build
 npm run dist
 ```
-This builds then packages the App into an executable.
+This builds, then packages the App into an executable.

 ## Credits
  - Created by [Matt Thorson](https://twitter.com/mattthorson) and [Noel Berry](https://twitter.com/noelfb)